HIV Prevention

 Should I consider taking PrEP?

-PrEP is used by people who are HIV negative and at high risk of being exposed to HIV through sex or injection drug use.
+PrEP is used by people who do not have HIV and are at high risk of being exposed to HIV through sex or injection drug use.
 If you have HIV, PrEP medicine is not for you.

 PrEP is also recommended if you inject drugs and you: